Evaluate and pilot Microsoft 365 Defender

 - Microsoft 365 Defender combines the signals from all of the Defender components to provide extended detection and response (XDR) across domains.
 This includes a unified incident queue, automated response to stop attacks, self-healing (for compromised devices, user identities, and mailboxes), cross-threat hunting, and threat analytics.

-- Microsoft 365 Defender safeguards your organization against malicious threats posed by email messages, links (URLs), and collaboration tools.
+- Microsoft Defender for Office 365 safeguards your organization against malicious threats posed by email messages, links (URLs), and collaboration tools.
 It shares signals resulting from these activities with Microsoft 365 Defender.
 Exchange Online Protection (EOP) is integrated to provide end-to-end protection for incoming emails and attachments.

 - Microsoft Defender for Identity gathers signals from servers running Active Directory Federated Services (AD FS) and on-premises Active Directory Domain Services (AD DS).
 It uses these signals to protect your hybrid identity environment, including protecting against hackers that use compromised accounts to move laterally across workstations in the on-premises environment.